pivot-access-ltd/bma-offline-docs/src/about-maas-5064.md

 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="CLI"]
 <a href="https://discourse.maas.io/uploads/default/original/1X/ac3b251a916bb18a7e7e463d7fa3c57ef32628da.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/ac3b251a916bb18a7e7e463d7fa3c57ef32628da.jpeg"></a>

-When acquiring machines from the API/CLI, you can specify requirements ("constraints").
+When allocating machines from the API/CLI, you can specify requirements ("constraints").
 Common constraints are memory, CPU cores, connected networks, and assigned physical zone.
 [/tab]
 [/tabs]

-An acquired MAAS machine is more flexible than a virtual instance in a cloud.
+An allocated MAAS machine is more flexible than a virtual instance in a cloud.
 You have complete control, including hardware drivers and root access.
 If you want to upgrade the BIOS, for example, you can allocate a machine to yourself and complete the upgrade.
 Once you have completed the upgrade, you can send the machine back to the pool.

 Note that [Juju](https://juju.is/docs/olm/maas) is designed to work with MAAS.
 MAAS becomes a back-end Juju resource pool with all functionality fully available.
 For instance, if Juju removes a machine, then MAAS will release that machine to the pool.
 With Juju, MAAS can become an integral part of your data centre strategy and operations.